zorggn/love-asl/readme.md

 #### V?.? () - TODO

+	- Move out loading code from processing thread so it never stalls...

+	- Add callback functionality to handle processed buffers (one use-case being visualizers, for example)

 	- Have the number of OpenAL-Soft internal buffers not change processing delay.
 (Note: More testing needed.)

+	- Fix error behaviour (show handler screen instead of crashing)

+	- Do automatic refcount across threads... possible?

 	- Add missing versions to :queue. (rest of the parameters, that is)
 	- Add all advanced functionality to `stream` type ASources.
 	- Add all advanced functionality to `queue` type ASources.
 Probably using threading to call worker functions...
 		- The queue method also supports all variants that löve supports, except that the lightuserdata variant does not need the format parameters, since it'll use the ASource's given format anyway.

+	- Implement a way to have each ASource be instanceable internally (==> multiple voices).

 #### Remarks: